WHY GO: A vacation spot since the late 1700’s, Cape May NJ attracted city dwellers who traveled by packet steamers down to the shore.

 EAT: Locals Recommend

 There are 110 restaurants in Cape May – an inordinate number – so to pin a few down is tough.
-Most touristy – Mad Batter for breakfast.
-Highly recommended by locals – The Red Store for lunch, YB (Younger Brother), a cute boutique with few tables, and Washington Inn – another contender, with Peter Shields, for special occasion, fine dining.
+Most touristy, but has stayed the course – Mad Batter for breakfast or lunch.
+Highly recommended by locals – YB (Younger Brother), a cute boutique with few tables, Tisha’s for seafood, and The Ebbitt Room for traditional American.

 Hotels in Cape May NJ